-These must-read tips will help you choose the best Ayahuasca retreat center that will allow you to have a safe and transformative aya experience!
+These tips will help you choose the best Ayahuasca retreat that will allow you to have a safe and transformative Ayahuasca experience!

 You heard the medicine calling and have decided to attend an Ayahuasca retreat — awesome!
 At this point you’re probably uncertain about what to expect, yet excited for what’s to come – two totally natural and common feelings.
 Choosing the best, and safest, retreat center for your Ayahuasca journey will do wonders in helping quell any uneasiness you have surrounding the process, but how to find it?